Tempe Public Library

 Home library MenuTax and Voter Information

-The IRS and the State Department of Revenue do not provide the library with tax forms available for hand out.
+The IRS does not provide the library with tax forms available for hand out.

 - You can use the following links to print the forms using library computers (20¢/pg) OR